314pi/wordpress/lead-captor/README.txt

 * Customize the behavior of the popup form
 * Free!

-Lead Captor is the easiest way to grow your subscriber list.
+Magic Pi is the easiest way to grow your subscriber list.

 == Installation ==